 Portrait Vs Landscape, This is a question which comes to a photographer’s mind while shooting.
 It has left me confused in many situations.
 Should I shoot in Landscape Mode or go for Portrait mode.
 The answer to this question is quite simple.
-It is actually the photographer who decide whether to compose the picture in Landscape mode or portrait mode.
+It is actually the photographer who decides whether to compose the picture in Landscape mode or portrait mode.
 Let us see, how shooting in different modes can affect the perspective of an image.

-What is Portrait mode?
+What is Portrait Mode/Orientation?

-What is Landscape Mode?
+What is Landscape Mode/Orientation?

 If the width of the image is more than the height of the image then we will refer to it as a Landscape mode shot.

 But this will reduce the image resolution as you are chopping away the sides of the image.
 Sometimes, you may not be able to crop it properly with proper composition since you have already composed the shot for landscape view.
 I have done this mistake during my initials photography days.

 If you are shooting to print and frame images on walls then you can choose either of the two modes.
 Shooting in Landscape orientation is good for keeping wallpapers on your computer.

-The first image is the actual shot taken in Landscape mode with a 2:3 aspect ratio.
 The second picture in portrait mode is actually a cropped version of the first image in 3:2 aspect ratio.
 In the first image, we can see lots of negative space on the left side of the image.
 This kind of image is good for designers who want to make brochures and flyers.

 Now you can see, as we change the orientation, we are seeing a great difference in the content itself.
 So, when making a selection between Portrait vs Landscape, the final decision is based on what we want to do with the captured image.

 Nowadays, more than 70 percent of people use mobile phones for viewing images and for checking and updating their social media accounts like Facebook, Instagram & Twitter.
 Since the mobile displays are in portrait mode orientation by default, your image will be occupying more than 70 percent of the display when you post a picture shot in portrait mode.
-The image shot in Landscape mode will occupy less than 50 percent of the display unless the user rotates the screen and enable landscape orientation view.
+The image shot in Landscape mode will occupy less than 50 percent of the display unless the user rotates the screen and enable the landscape orientation view.
 So, compose and shoot in Portrait modes to attract more fan followers to your social media accounts.